 “His investors, financiers and customers are all up in Asia and he feels the need to be closer to them,” Allerton said.
 The main office of his Tinkler Group would remain in Brisbane, and Allerton said he “wouldn’t have a clue” whether tax considerations played a part in the decision.

-Eduardo Saverin, the co-founder of Facebook Inc. (FB), renounced his U.S. citizenship ahead of the company’s initial stock sale last month with the same justification of staying close to Asian markets.
+Eduardo Saverin, the co-founder of Facebook Inc. (FB:US), renounced his U.S. citizenship ahead of the company’s initial stock sale last month with the same justification of staying close to Asian markets.
 The move will save Saverin at least $67 million in U.S. capital gains taxes, according to an analysis by Bloomberg News.